-We fully prototype iMAC on three different types of smartphones and an Ubuntu server and conduct extensive experiments in five typical public scenarios with a practical ambient camera system, including a floor of an office building, a teaching building, a holiday hotel, an art museum and a shopping mall.
-Evaluation demonstrates that iMAC achieves a mean error of 0.68m and a 80-percentile error of 1.0m in all scenarios, which outperforms state-of-the-art smartphone-based systems by 76.2%.
+We fully prototype iMAC on three different types of smartphones and an Ubuntu server and conduct extensive experiments in five typical public scenarios with a practical ambient camera system, including a floor of an office building, a teaching building, a holiday hotel, an art museum, and a shopping mall.
+Evaluation demonstrates that iMAC achieves a mean error of 0.68 m and an 80% error of 1.0 m in all scenarios, which outperforms state-of-the-art smartphone-based systems by 76.2%.
 The tracking success rate is more than 90% in all scenarios, including sophisticated scenarios with multiple static pedestrians, where previous methods all malfunction.